Flood Advisory issued for Cumberland by NWS - News Break

 Flood Advisory issued for Cumberland by NWS

-Effective: 2021-07-09 18:27:00 EDT Expires: 2021-07-09 21:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Target Area: Cumberland The National Weather Service in Gray has issued a * Flood Advisory for Kennebec County in south central Maine Knox County in south central Maine Lincoln County in south central Maine Eastern Sagadahoc County in south central Maine Waldo County in south central Maine Northeastern Cumberland County in southwestern Maine Somerset County in west central Maine * Until 915 PM EDT. * At 627 PM EDT, Doppler radar indicated heavy rain.
-Minor flooding is expected to begin shortly in the advisory area.
-Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Brunswick, Augusta, Waterville, Bath, Rockland, Belfast, Fairfield, Gardiner, Camden, and Damariscotta.
-Additional rainfall amounts up to 2 inch are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Effective: 2021-07-09 02:50:00 EDT Expires: 2021-07-09 03:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Cumberland The National Weather Service in Mount Holly has issued a * Flood Advisory for Cape May County in southern New Jersey Cumberland County in southern New Jersey * Until 600 AM EDT Friday. * At 1025 PM EDT, Doppler radar indicated that areas of heavy rain were continuing to move into Cape May County and Cumberland County.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1 inch of rain has fallen with another 2 to 3 inches possible. * Some locations that may experience flooding include Vineland, Millville, Bridgeton, Ocean City, Cape May, Cumberland, Somers Point, North Wildwood, Laurel Lake, Wildwood Crest, Woodbine, and Sea Isle City.
+This includes the following highways Garden State Parkway between mile markers 0 and 27.alerts.weather.gov

 Comments / 0